magento/knowledge-base/src/how-to/general/allocate-more-space-for-mysql-in-magento-commerce-cloud.md

 ## Allocate space on Pro plan Staging or Production

 To make these changes for the Staging or Production environment of the Pro plan, you must create a [support ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket).
-When submitting a support ticket to increse storage, support will need to know how much and to what partition the storage should be applied to (`/mysql` or `/exports`).
-A storage increase request requires approve\al from your Customer Success Manager, who will review your entitled amount of storage (as per the order form) before approving.
+When submitting a support ticket to increase storage, support will need to know how much and to what partition the storage should be applied to (`/mysql` or `/exports`).
+A storage increase request requires approval from your Customer Success Manager, who will review your entitled amount of storage (as per the order form) before approving.

 ## Decreasing allocated space not available (Pro and Starter plan)